epn-ml/europlanet-ml-book/Part_2/Chapter_2_MercuryBoundaries/Introduction.md

 The window size used in these experiments is 30 seconds.
 Overall, the predictor achieves a macro F1 score of about 80% on the bow shock and the magnetopause crossings on a randomly sampled test of 300 orbits.
 None of the orbits overlap in the train and test sets.

-The pipeline is open source and can be found on [GitHub](https://github.com/epn-ml/Freddie).

-In the following, we present a tutorial for the pipeline, which can also be found on [GitHub](https://github.com/epn-ml/EPSC2021-MercuryBoundaries-workshop).